mateussouzaweb/kvm-qemu-virtualization-guide/Docs/4 - Virtual Machine Management.md

 restorecon -R -vF /var/lib/libvirt/images
 ```

 You don't need to format the disk or partition, just pass it to the VM and run the installation process.
-To have the best performance and flexibility, you should have high-speed disks like SSD or NVME disk to directly attach to the VM but LVM partitions as just as good and I recommend this method in every situation.

 ## Creating a Virtual Machine from CLI